 Kiersten Grieb – Development and Events Coordinator

-Kiersten is a recent hire as the new Development and Events Coordinator.
+Kiersten is the Development and Events Coordinator.
 She has been a volunteer at CAHS since November 2013.
 Kiersten and her family moved to New Hampshire from New York three years ago.
 She has a background in various administrative positions and is loves working with her CAHS family and becoming more involved with the community.

 Katy has lived in Mount Washington Valley for most of her life.
 She grew up in Jackson where her family owned and operated Tyrol Ski Area.
 She earned a Bachelor’s Degree in Education from St. Michael’s College and began a teaching career in Gorham, where she taught for twenty-three years.
 During the course of her career as a teacher she passed on her strong love of the outdoors and the environment to her students.
 She held the position of Science and Technology Curriculum Coordinator and during this time collaborated with community members and developed an environmental science curriculum for the elementary school.
 She was awarded Project Learning Tree National Teacher of the year in 2001.
 She worked closely with Outdoor educators at Tin Mine Center Conservation Center and The Appalachian Mountain Club.
 She was instrumental in establishing the snowshoe and cross country ski program at the Edward Fenn School.
 In 2014 Katy decided to focus on another career and went to work as a Community Manager for The American Cancer Society.
 She managed Relay For Life and Hope on the Slopes events in the Mount Washington Valley area.